Joan Tower: Life and career

-Born in New Rochelle, New York, in 1938, Tower moved to Bolivia when she was nine years old, an experience which she credits for making rhythm an integral part of her work.
+Born in New Rochelle, New York, in 1938, Tower moved to Bolivia when she was nine years old, an experience she credits for making rhythm an integral part of her work.
+She discovered this love for rhythm in the local saint's day celebrations.
+There, she learned how to play percussion and then started her musical journey.
 For the next decade Tower's talent in music, particularly on the piano, grew rapidly due to her father's insistence that she benefit from consistent musical training.
-Tower's relationship with her mineralogist father is visible in many aspects of her work, most specifically her "mineral works" including Black Topaz (1976) and Silver Ladders (1986).
-She returned to the United States as a young woman to study music, first at Bennington College and then at Columbia University where she studied under Otto Luening, Jack Beeson, and Vladimir Ussachevsky and was awarded her doctorate in composition in 1968.
+Tower's relationship with her mineralogist father is visible in many aspects of her work, most specifically her "mineral works", such as Black Topaz (1976) and Silver Ladders (1986).
+She returned to the United States as a young woman to study music, first at Bennington College and then at Columbia University, where she studied with Otto Luening, Jack Beeson, and Vladimir Ussachevsky and was awarded her doctorate in composition in 1968.

-In 1969 Tower, along with violinist Joel Lester and flautist Patricia Spencer, founded the New York-based Da Capo Chamber Players where she served as the group's pianist.
-Throughout the late 1970s and early 1980s Tower wrote a number of successful works for the Da Capo Players, including Platinum Spirals (1976), Amazon I (1977) and Wings (1981).
-Though the group won several awards in its early years, including the Naumburg Award in 1973, Tower left the group in 1984, buoyed by the immediate success of her first orchestral composition, Sequoia (1981).
-In 1972 Tower accepted a faculty position at Bard College in composition, a post she continues to hold today.
-Tower received a Guggenheim fellowship in 1976.
+In 1969 Tower, violinist Joel Lester, and flutist Patricia Spencer founded the New York-based Da Capo Chamber Players, where she served as the group's pianist.
+During the late 1970s and early 1980s Tower wrote a number of works for the Da Capo Players, including Platinum Spirals (1976), Amazon I (1977), and Wings (1981).
+The group won several awards in its early years, including the Walter W. Naumburg International Competition Award in 1973.
+Tower left the group in 1984, buoyed by the immediate success of her first orchestral composition, Sequoia (1981).
+Tower also was influenced by jazz music, having seen performers such as Miles Davis and John Coltrane in New York City clubs.
+This inspired her to become a jazz pianist for ten years and implement jazz chords in many of her works.

+In 1972 Tower had accepted a faculty position at Bard College in composition, a post she continues to hold today.
+She received a Guggenheim fellowship in 1976.
+From 1985 to 1988 Tower was composer-in-residence at the St. Louis Symphony Orchestra.